tensorflow/community/rfcs/20190116-embedding-partitioned-variable.md

 The main reason people partition a layer is to balance parameter servers' load.

 Some layers can be huge.
 For example the logits layer can be extremely large when there are large number of classes.
-People may want to shard their computations accordingly to avoid concatenating them, e.g. the implementation of `tf.nn.nce_loss`.

 Even for mid-sized layer, people want to partition them to have more even distribution of parameter servers' load because people may get bad luck when variables are assigned to parameter servers in a round-robin fashion.
 See this [issue](https://github.com/tensorflow/tensorflow/issues/24953).